Orion (X Ambassadors album): Background

 X Ambassadors released their debut album, VHS, on June 30, 2015.
 The band went on tour to support the album, where they wrote several songs that became singles.
 On January 26, 2018, the song "Joyful" was released.
-Later that day, an album of the same name was announced.
+Later that day, the album of the same name was announced.
 The album was originally slated for an April 2018 release.
-On February 2, 2018, a second single titled "Don't Stay" was released.
+On February 2, the second single "Don't Stay" was released.

-On April 19, 2019, roughly a year after the planned release date, X Ambassadors announced that they had cancelled the album "Joyful".
+However, on April 19, 2019, roughly a year after the original planned release date, the band announced that they had cancelled the album "Joyful".
 Singer Sam Harris stated in an interview with Billboard that the album was cancelled because "it didn't feel like it fully represented where [they] were at."

 Promotion and tour

 On January 24, 2019, the trio released the lead single from Orion titled "Boom".
-On April 19, 2019, X Ambassadors released another single, titled "Hey Child".
-A tour supporting Orion was announced on May 13, 2019, with 27 dates around the USA.
-5 days later, additional dates were added.
+On April 19, X Ambassadors released another single, titled "Hey Child".
+A tour supporting Orion was announced on May 13, with 27 dates around the USA with more tour dates being added five days later.

 The track listing was released through X Ambassadors' social media accounts on May 28, 2019.
 The next day, the band announced that the song "Happy Home" would be on the Target exclusive version.